Jwomack7512-bio/BobTheBuilder/docs/pages/tutorial_mc/differentialEquations.rst

 Navigate to the final box **“Differential Equations”**.

 This tab is used to generate and see the mathematical equations that govern our model.
-This tab will begin with all species being equal to “NA” until the generate button is pressed or model is executed.
+This tab will begin with all species being equal to “0” and gets auto-generated based on reactions added.
+The "Generate" button will refresh the equations, if for any reason they need to be refreshed.

 Press the “Generate” button to solve the system for its differential equation output and display them in text form.